Bitcoin price today: eases to $119k as CPI data reveals modest July increase

 The strategy is largely in line with that of Michael Saylor’s MicroStrategy, which used a slew of major equity issuances to fund its Bitcoin buying.
 The company is the world’s biggest corporate Bitcoin holder and logged a windfall in its valuation and its Bitcoin holdings as the crypto’s price leaped over the past year.

-Crypto price today: altcoins stall after strong gains
+Crypto price today: altcoins cool after strong gains

-Broader crypto prices fell in tandem with Bitcoin, cooling after logging strong gains in the past few sessions.
+Broader crypto prices were mixed following the CPI release, seeing range-bound price action after logging strong gains in the past few sessions.

 Latest comments